-Example 4: We change the mapping for "sys:dir:UUID" for the configuration from the previous example by using "EXPRESSION", which we compose from "distinguishedName", "sys:dir:Description" and "uidNumber" (connected with a dash).
-Since "uidNumber" can't be addressed directly, we specify a new mapping with a unique key (i. e. "uid-number"), and this key is then used in the definition of an expression.
+Example 4: We change the mapping for sys:dir:UUID for the configuration from the previous example by using "EXPRESSION", which we compose from distinguishedName, sys:dir:Description and uidNumber (connected with a dash).
+Since uidNumber cannot be addressed directly, we specify a new mapping with a unique key (i. e. "uid-number"), and this key is then used in the definition of an expression.